Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: DX changes are not easy to follow.
-If DX’s data change is meaningful, it must employ animations for object constancy (no faster than 200ms or longer than 2s).
+__Description__: Chart changes must be easy to follow.
+If a chart’s data change is meaningful, it must employ animations for object constancy (no faster than 200ms or longer than 2s).
 Changes to state must be announced to screen reader users.

 __Cited research__: [https://doi.org/10.1007/978-1-4842-1928-7_2](https://doi.org/10.1007/978-1-4842-1928-7_2)